EugenStadnik/DockerExercises/README.md

       To pull if not pulled and run specified image interactivelly and redirect internal conteiner's {innerPort} port to external {outerPort}
-docker ps                                       To list running images docker ps -a                                    To show all containers ever ran docker stop {cintainerId}                       To gentally stop the container docker kill {cintainerId}                       To force stop the container
+docker ps                                       To list running images docker ps -a                                    To show all containers ever ran docker exec {containerName} {shellCMD}          To run commad inside the container docker exec -it {containerName} /bin/bash       To get the container's shell instead of ssh docker cp {localPathToFile} {cintainerId}:{cintainerPath}     To copy files inside the container instead of scp docker cp {cintainerId}:{cintainerPathToFile} {localPath}     To copy file from container to local instead of scp docker stop {cintainerId}                       To gentally stop the container docker kill {cintainerId}                       To force stop the container